arsh-k/pde-on-gpu-arsh-kumbhat/lecture_8/README.md

 ```

 ##### Task 4
 The figure below indicates the memory throughput $T_{\text{eff}}$ as a function of the number of cells in the x-direction (or, y-direction in our simulation) on a single GPU.
 This is done in order to identify the `nx` and `ny` that have the highest memory throughput on a single-GPU (i.e. the largest local problem possible on a single-GPU without compromising the performance of a single GPU) so that we can scale the problem to multiple GPUs.
-It is observed that the Memory Throughput increases as we increase the domain size from  `nx = ny = 32` to `nx = ny = 16384` and the highest memory throughput is for the latter.
+It is observed that the Memory Throughput increases as we increase the domain size from  `nx = ny = 32` to `nx = ny = 16384` and the highest memory throughput achieved is for the latter.

 ![Figure 6](./docs/strong_scaling.png)

 ##### Task 5
-The figure below indicates the speed-up as a function of the number of processes.
-It is observed that the speed-up increases with the number of processes (with a minor deviation at 16 processes).
+The figure below indicates the normalized execution time as a function of the number of processes.
+It is observed that even as the global domain size increases as the number of processes increase there is a minor increase in execution time compared to the single process.
 This indicates an advantage of using weak-scaling of single-GPUs to multiple-GPUs for massive global problems.
-For weak scaling, I have picked `nx = ny = 8192` because my batch script used to time-out without compiling completely.
+The minor increase in execution time is due to communication between the multiple GPU nodes via `update_halo!`.
+For weak scaling, I have picked `nx = ny = 16384` since it had the highest Effect Memory Throughput for the local domain sizes in Task 4.
 The batch script is provided in `weak_scale_sbatch_mpi_daint.sh` in the `src` folder.

 ![Figure 7](./docs/weak_scaling.png)

 ##### Task 6
-The figure below indicates a comparison between the speed-up with change in the `@hide_communication` macro parameters.
-It is observed that for certain values of the parameters such as `(8,2)` and `(16, 16)` there is a speed-up in comparison to not using the `@hide_communication` macro.
-The value of these parameters is obtained by observing the maximum value of speed-up.
+The figure below indicates a comparison between the normalized execution time with change in the `@hide_communication` macro parameters.
+It is observed that for certain values of the parameters such as `(8,2)` and `(16, 16)` there is a reduced execution time in comparison to not using the `@hide_communication` macro.
+The value of these parameters is obtained by observing the minimum value of the execution time.

 ![Figure 8](./docs/hide_communication.png)